TorgoTorgo/ghidra-container/README.md

 This repo contains a few Ghidra containers:

-- A standrad Ghidra install
+- A standard Ghidra install
 - A container for compiling Ghidra extensions

 They can be found under the Container Registry menu here on GitLab.